About UKAI Projects

 circle4 is a self-taught new media artist based in Toronto.
 Her art leverages computer vision to explore automated perception.
 Her past projects are characterized by their immersive, participatory nature, as well as their innovative use of technology; face detection, custom application, robotics, and feedback, through which participants examine perceptions of self, behaviour, desires, motivations, and actions within the technological systems they inhabit.

-Clare Aimée (b.
-1992 on lək̓ʷəŋən territory, Vancouver Island) is a Métis Canadian artist that has been working in Iceland for the last 8 years.
-She graduated with a BA in Fine Arts from the Icelandic University of the Arts in 2020 and in 2019 went on academic exchange at The Academy of Fine Arts in Prague, Czech Republic.
-In her practice she often works with performative gesture and interactive experience – inviting people into familiar frameworks with poetic fellowship as a goal.
+Clare Aimée (b.1992 on lək̓ʷəŋən territory, Vancouver Island) is a Métis Canadian artist that has been working in Iceland for the last 8 years.
+She graduated with a BA in Fine Arts from the Icelandic University of the Arts with further studies at The Academy of Fine Arts in Prague, Czech Republic.
+She often works with performative gesture and interactive experience – inviting people into familiar frameworks with poetic fellowship as a goal.
 Her work has been shown in Switzerland, Chile, Czech Republic, Portugal, Iceland, Denmark, Greece and Canada.

 Connor MacKinnon